Amyat103/Reddit_Space_Bot/README.md

 This program is built following the PRAW documentation(https://praw.readthedocs.io/en/stable/index.html) <br>
 the purpose of this bot is to post and share space-related pictures <br>

+## Why I Built This Bot
+I built this bot because I've always been interested in space and love looking at pictures and articles about it.
+Making this bot that post picture of space and have explanation on the bottom is a way to share my interest to likeminded people since this is posted only in a subreddit about space.

 ### Installing PRAW and Requests

 These are the libraries you'll need